csharp-stateless

 .Permit(Trigger.Assign, State.Assigned);

-In this case, we are using enumerations for both the state and the trigger, which will be the normal way of working with the library.
+In this case, we are using enumerations for both the state and the trigger, which will be the normal way to work with the library.

-Next, the transitions between states are defined, and the actions to be performed when entering and leaving the nodes.
+Next, the transitions between states are defined, as well as the actions to perform when entering and exiting the nodes.

 As we can see, it is a very complete library for defining state machines.
-Surely it has all the features that you may ever need in your project.
+It surely has all the functionalities you might ever need in your project.
 For more information, you can consult the library’s documentation and examples.